What Maree Herath observed back on an episode of Four Corners in 2016 may still be relevant today.

-I watched Four Corners as its show “Future Proof” caught my attention in its 4 July 2016 episode.
+I watched Four Corners as its show “Future Proof” caught my attention.

-Some experts predict more than 40 per cent of jobs in Australia may disappear over the next 10 to 15 years – that’s 5 million jobs!!
+Some experts predicted more than 40 per cent of jobs in Australia may disappear over the next 10 to 15 years – that’s 5 million jobs!!

 They will be replaced by automation and a new generation of computers learning to think for themselves.